cesaro/dpu/README.rst

 - Primeconfig::lockmax should be a fixed-size vector, rather than std::vector

 - Primeconfig::merge3_ways should be a template, to optimize for the 3rd parameter

+- The underlying storage space for the Trail should only grow

 Alternatives